Establish your presence globally with Neeyamo as we help you go beyond borders to manage your global payroll processes and hire new talent in UAE.

 There is no requirement for 13th month salary payment in UAE.

-An EOR service provider acts as a legal employer, facilitates salary payments, and manages other statutory requirements such as health insurance, payroll taxes, and employee benefits, ensuring compliance with local tax laws and regulations.
+An EOR company or service provider acts as a legal employer, facilitates salary payments, and manages other statutory requirements such as health insurance, payroll taxes, and employee benefits, ensuring compliance with local tax laws and regulations.

 HR Mandates and Practices